LWprogramming/animatediff-cli/README.md

 echo "REMEMBER THE cog.yaml TO INCLUDE GPU IN BUILD!!!"
 # also add cuda: "11.8" so that you can pull out the right torch version bc that's what we need here.
 # and you're going to need to freeze requirements.txt and add `--extra-index-url https://download.pytorch.org/whl/cu118` to the top fo requirements.txt, see here https://github.com/replicate/cog/issues/1266#issuecomment-1741832134 and discussion below
+# also fix the animatediff install so that you install from repo via https like -e git+https://github.com/LWprogramming/animatediff-cli.git@8a605f73d9cbee986855d5e9519c7e3d3bb48392#egg=animatediff (you will probably want to change this to the original repo or your personal fork in case I end up deleting this fork at some point or whatever).
+Cog fails if you try to download via ssh so if you git cloned via ssh or something you'll need to manually fix that.
 echo "And run ./cog login if you haven't already" echo "And also change the cog yaml to whatever prediction file you want to use